windowsrefund/grayscale-theme/README.md

 | viewSnapPerBeat4          |    4    | 16th                                                                           |
 | viewWindowsConnections    | Shift-C | Open the Connections panel                                                     |

-Here are the suggested bindings for the MIDI Clip Editor (Piano Roll) window
+Here are the suggested bindings for the MIDI Editor (Piano Roll) window

 | Menu/Action             | Binding | Mnemonic or additional notes                      |
 | :---------------------- | :-----: | :------------------------------------------------ |